Vehicle registration plates of Massachusetts: Charitable Organization Plates

-Specialty Plates generally cost an additional $40 every two years.
-Upon initial registration for the plate, the fee is broken out to $12 for manufacturing and $28 for the organization on the plate, and the charity receives the full special plate fee upon renewal of registration.
+Specialty plates cost an additional $40 every two years, for a total registration cost of $100.
+Upon initial registration, the special plate fee is divided into $12 for manufacturing and $28 for the organization featured on the plate.
+For the “Cape and Islands” and “Olympic Spirit” plates, a $50 special plate fee is divided into $16 for manufacturing and $34 for the organization featured on the plate, for a total registration cost of $110.
+The charity receives the full special plate fee upon renewal of registration.